AlexanderAlves77/projetos_praticos_c_cpp/03_Learn_C++_Programming_Making_Games/README.md

 ### Section 04 To instantiate or not to instantiate
 Since we know now that strikes and classes are very similar it should come as no surprise to you how you would call methods on objects.

+### Section 05 Hello operator my old friend
+Operators in C++ are really just a special type of function calls.